|

 insecticides because of the unique way worker ants

-feed the colony, including the queen.
-When a foraging
+feed their colony, including the queen.
+When a

-worker locates food she returns to the colony and
+foraging worker locates food she returns to the colony

 recruited workers collect food (see photo above) in a